unChartedZone/dotfiles/README.md

 # My Dotfiles

-These are the config files for zsh,tmux, hyperterm, intellij, clion, ctags, and everything else I need to be productive on my computer.
+These are the config files for zsh, tmux, hyperterm, intellij, clion, ctags, and everything else I need to be productive on my computer.

 ## Homebrew